-There's a storm brewing in America, and no, it's not something Al Roker is going to be explaining on a weather map.
-And no, I'm not talking about Al Qaeda either, although religious fundamentalism of a different sort is at the center of this particular upheaval... or I should say at the far right of it.
+There's a storm brewing in America, and it's not something Al Roker is going to be explaining on a weather map.
+I'm not talking about Al Qaeda either, although religious fundamentalism of a different sort is at the center of this particular upheaval... or rather at the far right of it.

 The other day, my wife and I were driving up to Milwaukee to take in a movie.
-The fact that we were doing so isn't at all important to the story, except that we were captive audiences to each other in the car for about forty minutes and had occasion to let our thoughts wander.
+The fact that we were doing so isn't at all important to the story, except we were captive audiences to each other in the car for about 40 minutes and had occasion to let our thoughts wander.
 Also, movies currently in release were on our minds.
-So this is why Julie asked, thinking about Cold Mountain, "What if there was another civil war in America?"
+So this is why Julie asked, thinking about Cold Mountain, "What if there is another civil war in America?"

 Listen to any religious radio station, and a term you're bound to hear being bandied around right now is "judicial tyranny."
 This is what right-wingers have branded any effort by individual judges in this country to restrict those same right-wingers from imposing their own desires on minorities, women, homosexuals, nonbelievers, and anyone else who gets in their way.
 The Constitution, which incidentally mentions God pretty prominently and therefore ought to hold some weight with said right-wingers, established the judicial system specifically as a check on the power of the majority in a democratic society.
 All this should go without saying, but the people crying about "judicial tyranny" appear to have forgotten how not too long ago the very real subjugation and mistreatment of blacks, women, disabled people, and many others was considered popular and morally "right."
 It took people like Thurgood Marshall to bring about the radical idea that whites and blacks ought to be able to go to school together.
 But then, he was a judicial tyrant of the highest order, wasn't he?